Introducing Desserto Cactus Leather

 Now compare this with the 14kgs of Carbon required to create 1 square metre of Polyurethane the impact is undeniable.

 We are so excited to introduce this textile to you, our A_C Community.

 We are the first brand in Australia to be working with Desserto, which only launched in October 2019 and has subsequently won numerous Design Awards.
 Recently, the innovators were named Finalists in the LVMH Innovation Awards and won the Innovation award by Samsung and Architectural Digest Mexico.
-Karl Lagerfield has announced he is working with the textile as are a number of other enviable fashion houses so you know we're onto something pretty damn special.
+Lagerfield House has announced they are working with the textile as are a number of other enviable fashion houses so you know we're onto something pretty damn special.